EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Threats to Validity

-(1) \textit{Selection of backbone models.} We select the widely-adopted MLLM, Llava, with 7B-level and 34B-level parameters as backbone.
-Given the necessity to modify both encoding and decoding processes, experimentation with commercial large language models was not feasible due to their closed-source nature and limited customization capabilities.
-(2) \textit{Metric bias.} Our evaluation employs BLEU and CLIP scores for code similarity and visual consistency assessment, complemented by fine-grained metrics including block, text, position, and color similarity.
-However, these metrics may not fully capture the nuances of UI2Code tasks due to the absence of standardized evaluation frameworks for this domain.
-We mitigate this limitation through human evaluation (Section~\ref{tab:RQ1}).
+(1) \textit{Selection of backbone models.} We adopt widely used MLLMs, LLaVA and Qwen, with 7B and 30B parameters as backbones.
+Commercial LLMs are excluded because their closed-source nature prevents modifications to the encoding and decoding processes.
+(2) \textit{Metric bias.} We use BLEU and CLIP scores to measure code similarity and visual consistency, along with fine-grained metrics.
+Since no standardized UI2Code evaluation framework exists, these metrics may not fully capture task nuances; thus, we supplement them with human evaluation (Section~\ref{subsec:RQ1}).